bitnami/containers/containers/alertmanager/README.md

 `amtool` is a cli tool for interacting with the alertmanager api.
 It is bundled with all releases of alertmanager.

-### Mounting a volume

-Check the [Persisting your data](# Persisting your application) section to add custom volumes to the Alertmanager container

 # Logging

 The Bitnami alertmanager Docker image sends the container logs to the `stdout`.
 To view the logs: